The Good, the Bad, and Huckleberry Hound: Plot

-After a recap of what has happened, it is shown the rocket crashed at a Native American tribal community.
+After a recap of what has happened, it is shown the rocket crashed at a tribal community of Native American dogs.
 Huck survives with amnesia and is found by the chief's daughter, Desert Flower.
 The two fall in love and Huck proposes marriage, but first Huck must undergo a two-part test for the chief's blessing.
 The first test is a game show which Huck wins despite the chief meddling with his buzzer.
 For the second test, Huck has to wrestle Chuckling Chipmunk, the tribe's strongest man and Desert Flower's rival suitor.
 Huck loses, but saves Desert Flower when she falls in a river earning the chief's blessing.
 Huck is about to undergo the ceremony when his horse returns and restores his memory, reminding him that the Daltons are still at large while also mentioning that his real name is Bob.
 Huck promises to return for Desert Flower and departs.

 Huck finds the townsfolk of Two-Bit working at a circus and urges them to help him take back their town.
 Recruiting a projectionist and showgirl Rusty Nails, Huck plans to use special effects to pose as a ghost and scare the Daltons away.
 Rusty shows a film to the Daltons warning that Huck's ghost will arrive in Daltonville on the "midnight ghost train".
 The Daltons are terrified except for Stinky, who refuses to be intimidated.
 Huck arrives aboard the train and scares the Daltons, including Stinky, but they refuse to go to jail.
 The Two-Bit townsfolk chase them into the state prison, disguised as the Daltons' hideout.
 Huck reveals his ruse and is congratulated for bringing the Daltons to justice.

-The narrator revealed what happened to Huck and the townsfolk:
+The narrator revealed what happened to Huck and the townsfolk after riding off into the sunset: